microsoft/terminal/doc/user-docs/UsingJsonSettings.md

 By default, the `startingDirectory` of a profile is `%USERPROFILE%` (`C:\Users\<YourUsername>`).
 This is a Windows path.
-However, for WSL, you might want to use the WSL hope path instead.
+However, for WSL, you might want to use the WSL home path instead.
 At the time of writing (26decf1 / Nov.
-1st, 2019), `startingDirectory` only accepts a Windows-stlye path, so setting it to start within the WSL distro can be a little tricky.
+1st, 2019), `startingDirectory` only accepts a Windows-style path, so setting it to start within the WSL distro can be a little tricky.

 Fortunately, with Windows 1903, the filesystems of WSL distros can easily be addressed using the `\\wsl$\` prefix.
-For any WSL distro who's name is `DistroName`, you can use `\\wsl$\DistroName` as a Windows path that points to the root of that distro's filesystem.
+For any WSL distro whose name is `DistroName`, you can use `\\wsl$\DistroName` as a Windows path that points to the root of that distro's filesystem.